 This idea of Allah changing His mind needs a little background.
 Muhammad began his missionary work in Mecca, where he preached for 12 years with little success.
 When a supportive uncle who was a powerful tribal leader died, Muhammad began to suffer ever-increasing verbal and physical attacks from the polytheists.
 He eventually fled Mecca to avoid assassination.

-He and his followers settled in Medina, some 300 miles away, where Muhammad built his first mosque, something he had not been allowed to do in Mecca.
+He and his followers settled in Medina, some 300 miles away, where Muhammad was welcomed and where he built his first mosque, something he had not been allowed to do in Mecca.

 As he began preaching in Medina, his sermons attracted rabbis from the nearby Jewish tribes who wanted to hear this self-proclaimed prophet of God.
 The Jews had long prophesized the coming of a savior other than Jesus, and maybe this was the man.